Feedback Loops Are the Only Truth

 The loops.

-The way shame produces silence which produces distance which produces more shame.
+The way shame produces silence, and silence produces distance, and distance produces more shame.

-The way loneliness produces scrolling which produces numbness which produces deeper loneliness.
+The way loneliness produces scrolling, and scrolling produces numbness, and numbness produces deeper loneliness.

-The way praise produces striving which produces exhaustion which produces withdrawal which produces the hunger for praise again.
+The way praise produces striving, and striving produces exhaustion, and exhaustion produces withdrawal, and withdrawal produces hunger for praise again.

-But a diagram makes it harder to lie, so here is one, drawn as plainly as I can, like something on a napkin while you are trying to explain yourself to yourself.
+But a diagram makes it harder to lie, so here is one.

 desire